Sean-Duiser/fun-seo-refactor/README.md

 ## Description
-The index.html and style.css files contain refactored code that will improve site SEO.
+The index.html and style.css files contain refactored code that will ensure compliance with accessibility standards as well as improve site SEO.
 I have eliminated some redundant code and ensured the use of semantic HTML elements throughout.

 ## Visuals
 ![screenshot of updated page](https://raw.githubusercontent.com/Sean-Duiser/fun-seo-refactor/main/assets/images/website%20screenshot%201.png)